-The main reasons for implementing the BIC project were: lack of sufficient experience in placing biomarkers products on the market and the need of enhancement of level of diagnostics & personalized health care in the Baltic Sea Region and beyond.
-Project was started in September 2017 and will end in September 2020.
-The total budget of Biomarker Commercialization project is EUR 2.55 million.
-The project is realized under Interreg Baltic Sea Region programme.
+The main reasons for implementing the BIC project were: lack of sufficient experience in bringing biomarker-based products to the market and the need to improve the level of diagnostics and personalized healthcare in the Baltic Sea region and beyond.
+The project started in September 2017 and will end in September 2020.
+The total budget of the BIC project is EUR 2,55 million.
+The project is implemented as part of the Interreg Baltic Sea Region program.

-The BIC project is aimed to develop a number of tools and results facilitating the commercialization of biomarker products i.e.: from the selection system of most innovative/commercial biomarkers, through set of the tools which encompass technical, business and legal aspects of commercialization, to best & pitfall practices collection based on case studies and successful commercialization.
+The BIC project aims to develop a number of tools and results that facilitate the commercialization process of biomarker products: from a selection system that allows the selection of innovative biomarkers / having the greatest commercial potential, through a set of tools covering technical, business and legal issues of commercialization, to a guide to good practices based on real experiences of participants in the process of biomarker development and commercialization.

-Currently, the 6-months testing period of the set of main tools has started.
-After pilots will finished, the tools will be improved by the gained data and facilitated in the final form.
-What is planned next is dissemination and implementation of the tools into IVDs commercialization mechanism in Baltic Sea Region and beyond.
+Currently, the 6-month testing period of the tool kit being the main result of the project is underway.
+After the pilotage, they will be improved based on the obtained data and made available in the final form.
+Then, it is planned to disseminate and implement tools in the IVD product commercialization mechanism in the Baltic Sea region and beyond.

-The BIC consortium invites to participate in validation process of the commercialization tools dedicated to IVD products.
-Testing and further improvements of the tools are extremely important in the case of incorporation those into “golden standard” of IVDs commercialization.
-In the broader perspective the invitation also encompasses the initiative of building the strong IVDs environment / network across Baltic Sea Region and beyond, which will contribute to development of personalized medicine and its availability.
+The BIC project consortium cordially invites you to participate in the process of validating tools for commercialization of IVD products based on biomarkers.
+Testing and subsequent improvement of tools is extremely important in the context of their implementation to the standards used in the commercialization of IVD products.
+In a broader perspective, the invitation also covers the aspect of building a strong environment / network related to the IVD area in the Baltic Sea region and beyond, which will contribute to the development of personalized medicine and its accessibility.

-2) join to testing of the set of the tools (covering technical, business and legal aspects) for which pilot action has already started (target groups: researchers, SMEs; the BIC consortium triggered 16 pilot sites, the testing will be available if BIC consortium will grant permission);
+2) joining the testing of a set of tools (covering technical, business and legal aspects) for which the pilot phase has already begun (target groups: scientists, SMEs; the BIC consortium has started 16 pilot; joining the testing will be possible subject to the positive decision of the BIC consortium)

-3) using/ access to improved commercialization tools at the spring 2020.
+3) use / access to improved tools in the spring of 2020 year

-• an access to structured knowledge in the field of biomarker commercialization, from biomarker identification to placing on the market in the form of a diagnostic test;
+• gaining access to structured knowledge in the field of biomarker commercialization, from biomarker identification to launch in the form of a test;

-• an access to an international contact network related to the field of biomarkers and IVDs;
+• gaining access to an international network of contacts related to activities in the area of biomarkers and total IVD;

-• a contribution to the development of an effective IVD biomarker products commercialization tool;
+• contribution to the development of effective tools for the commercialization of IVD products based on biomarkers;

-• a benefit from the increased recognition of a given biomarker project due to participation in an international project;
+• benefits related to the increased recognition of a given biomarker project due to participation in an international venture;

-• a niche competence of optimization of commercialization of biomarker-based diagnostic tests on a Baltic Sea Region and beyond.
+• acquiring a niche competence to optimize the commercialization process of diagnostic tests based on biomarkers in the Baltic Sea region and beyond.